 - Mix the flour and sugar together in a medium bowl.

 - Add the mayonnaise and milk and stir to combine.

-- Spray a muffin tin with cooking spray.
+- Spray a 6-cup muffin tin with cooking spray or brush with oil of your choice.
 Spoon batter into the tin, filling 3/4 full.

 - Bake at 350 degrees until golden brown on top–about 12 to 15 minutes.

 - You can double the recipe to make a dozen.